ryco117/file_yeet/README.md

 Usage: file_yeet_client.exe [OPTIONS] [COMMAND]

 Commands:
-  pub   Publish a file to the server sub   Subscribe to a file from the server help  Print this message or the help of the given subcommand(s)
+  pub   Publish a file to the server.
+Peers will download from this client directly sub   Subscribe to a file from the server help  Print this message or the help of the given subcommand(s)